Train a robotics AI model

 - pi0 trained using openpi by Physical intelligence

-ACT (Action Chunking Transformer)
+How to train the ACT (Action Chunking Transformer) model with LeRobot?

 -